-Who Is Veronica Escobar, Who Will Deliver Spanish State Of The Union Response?
+Who Is Veronica Escobar?
+She Will Deliver Spanish State Of The Union Response

 Escobar, 50, made history when she was elected in 2018 to fill the seat previously held by Beto O'Rourke.
 She is one of the first two Latinas to represent Texas in Congress.

-Since taking office, she has served as a fierce advocate for her city along the U.S.-Mexico border and harsh critic of policies like the Migrant Protection Protocols, which requires asylum seekers to wait in Mexico as their cases play out in U.S. immigration court.
+Since taking office, she has served as a fierce advocate for her city along the U.S.-Mexico border and harsh critic of policies such as the Migrant Protection Protocols, which require asylum-seekers to wait in Mexico as their cases play out in U.S. immigration court.

 "My district is ground zero for these atrocities," she said during a House hearing on child separation.
 "These policies have created the humanitarian crisis and a moral one."

 Escobar has led numerous congressional delegations to the border.
-"It's frustrating to know that we are being painted as a dangerous place meant to be controlled, when what we see is a place of complexity and beauty," she said last January, standing with several lawmakers near a newly-built section of border wall.
+"It's frustrating to know that we are being painted as a dangerous place meant to be controlled, when what we see is a place of complexity and beauty," she said last January, standing with several lawmakers near a newly built section of border wall.

 "Words have consequences"

 Escobar faced another serious challenge in her first year in office following the Aug.
 3 mass shooting that killed 22 people at an El Paso Walmart.
-Police say the white gunman was targeting Mexicans, and drove hundreds of miles from his Dallas suburb to attack the border city.
+Police say the white gunman was targeting Mexicans and drove hundreds of miles from his Dallas suburb to attack the border city.

 Escobar was quick to draw a link between the massacre and President Trump's immigration rhetoric, declaring that the president should not visit while the community was mourning.